stereobooster/zipper/Readme.md

   - `PEG`
     - [Reference paper](https://arxiv.org/pdf/1808.08893.pdf) is confuising
     - If I would be able to implement `REwLA` I can use is to parse `PEG`
-- I wonder if it is possible to modify PwZ to produce [Shared Packed Parse Forest](https://lark-parser.readthedocs.io/en/latest/_static/sppf/sppf.html) instead of list of trees
+- I wonder if it is possible to modify PwZ to produce SPPF instead of list of trees
 - Extend "Grammar grammar" to support `Ign` and `Lex`
 - Better error message should take in account `Ign` and `Lex`
 - Collect more "interesting" examples of grammars